Mohamed-Hi4am/News_website/README.md

 # News website
 A frontend news website implemented by Bootstrap 5, HTML, and CSS.
+Presents news in a professional way like the well-known huge news websites.

 ## Pre-requisite
 Bootstrap 5